 Burnout is a slow depletion of mental and physical resources.
 The symptoms include:

 - loss of imagination for the future

 - doubting core beliefs

-Burnout happen slowly which makes us think that we have changed instead of realizing we are sick
+Burnout happens slowly, which makes us think that we have changed instead of realizing we are sick.

 Vicarious trauma happens quickly.
-Trauma is contagious, and suffering trauma symptoms without firsthand trauma is often vicarious trauma.
+Trauma is contagious.
+Suffering trauma symptoms without firsthand trauma is often vicarious trauma.

-In burnout in vicarious trauma, guilt is often at play.
+In the type of burnout that comes with vicarious trauma, guilt is often at play.
 There are three types of guilt: